novosibirsk1/articles/en/general/notation.md

 ###How to read that document

-This file describes notation agreements, like
+This file describes notation agreements, like:

  - {F5} (key)
  - `abc` (help links)